Walkramis/CTC-EcoHeat400---Homeassistant/README.md

-# CTC-GSi-8---Homeassistant
+# CTC-EcoHeat400---Homeassistant
+This is a fork of @Kasper-73's repositor, all credit to him for doing the hard work.
+(Ogiginal: https://github.com/kasper-73/CTC-GSi-8---Homeassistant)

+I updated his script with a couple of small fixes, and adapted it to run on an ESP-12F_Relay_X2 board.
+THis adds the option to utilize the EcoHeat Smart A and Smart B inputs, that enable a lot of power saving featurs.
+I only wonder why CTC hides these features so well.....

-For connection between CTC GSi and Homeassistant (testet with GSi 8 and GSi 16)It probably works on EcoHeat 400 series as well.
+For connection between CTC EcoHeat and Homeassistant (testet with CTC EcoHeat 412).
 I haven't found all the modbus registers yet from the lists in the pdf files

+I added a Dallas temperature sensor as well, connected to GPIO2

 ![Skærmbillede 2022-11-07 151830](https://user-images.githubusercontent.com/71944008/200332690-383c7424-a406-4df4-b542-bcc13bf7fdfd.png)

-RJ12 cable cut in half an connected to NodeMCU ESP32
+RJ12 cable cut in half an connected to ESP-12F

 Pinout for the RJ12 cable connected to the display of the CTC heat pump